AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-11.md

 ## Understanding Data Lineage

 Data lineage is the history of how data moves and changes through your systems.
-It traces the path from the original source—say, a transactional database or API—all the way to its final destination in a dashboard, report, or machine learning model.
+It traces the path from the original source: say, a transactional database or API, all the way to its final destination in a dashboard, report, or machine learning model.

 Lineage tells you not just where the data is now, but how it got there.
 Which tables did it pass through?
 What transformations were applied?
 Was any filtering, aggregation, or enrichment performed?